laszlodaniel/ChryslerScanner/Arduino/GettingStarted/README.md

 1. Download and install/unpack the following:
 * latest Arduino IDE from https://www.arduino.cc/en/Main/Software
-* latest GitHub update from https://github.com/laszlodaniel/ChryslerCCDSCIScanner/archive/master.zip
+* latest GitHub repository update from https://github.com/laszlodaniel/ChryslerCCDSCIScanner/archive/master.zip

 2. Go to the Arduino IDE installation directory and create a new directory called "Arduino".
 Copy the content of the "Arduino" folder inside the GitHub zip file to this location